Ron's specialty I'm quoting now, Ron Clain's specialty is the whole of government and especially transportation.

 You bet, sir.

-Uh I teach in the local school system.
+I teach in the local school system.

-And one of the classes that is optional, not required optional.
+And one of the classes that is optional, not required optional, it's brand new, race, class, and culture in school.

-And uh training will focus on understanding culture, diversity, recognizing the role of power and privilege in individual and institutional interactions, and developing a philosophy of social justice and equality.
+And training will focus on understanding culture, diversity, recognizing the role of power and privilege in individual and institutional interactions, and developing a philosophy of social justice and equality.

 Unquote.